software development kit (SDK)

 A software development kit (SDK) is a set of software tools and programs provided by hardware and software vendors that developers can use to build applications for specific platforms.
 SDKs help developers easily integrate their apps with a vendor's services.

 SDKs include documentation, application programming interfaces (APIs), code samples, libraries and processes, as well as guides that developers can use and integrate into their apps.
 Developers can use SDKs to build and maintain applications without having to write everything from scratch.

-More specifically, SDKs include:
+More specifically, SDKs include the following components:

 Difference between SDKs and APIs

-An API is code that enables two software programs to communicate with each other.
+SDKs let developers create applications and act as the building blocks for the software product.
+APIs, on the other hand, provide the code that enables two software programs to communicate with each other.
 An API defines the correct way for a developer to request services from an operating system or other application and expose data within different contexts and across multiple channels.